 Lauded for his “grand voice, with a rich and colorful timbre, and beautiful smooth legato” (Anaclase.com), bass John Paul Huckle has quickly established himself as an international talent of immense promise.
-Most recently Mr. Huckle was seen making his Wagnerian debut as König Marke in Tristan und Isolde with the Claude Heater Foundation, performing Dottor Grenvil in La Traviata with Teatro Carlo Felice, and as Sparafucile in Rigoletto with Noli Musica Festival.
-A favorite among Italian audiences, Mr. Huckle began his 2019 season with multiple appearances at the Teatro Carlo Felice, where he sang the role of Bonzo in Madama Butterfly and Angelotti in Tosca.
-In the spring of 2020, Mr. Huckle returned to Teatro Carlo Felice where he performed Quinalt in Adriana Lecouvreur.
-For the 2021-2022 season, Mr. Huckle will return to the US through Central City Opera to reprise the role of Sparafucile in Rigoletto, and to make a role debut as Jigger Craigin in Carousel.
-He will also present a solo recital at Texas Tech University and will sing the role of Lodovico in Verdi’s Otello with Pacific Symphony and make his debut with Boston Modern Orchestra Project as 2nd Crapshooter in The Jumping Frog (Foss/Karsavina).
+Recently, Mr. Huckle was seen making his Wagnerian debut as König Marke in Tristan und Isolde with the Claude Heater Foundation, performing Dottore Grenvil in La Traviata with Teatro Carlo Felice, and as Sparafucile in Rigoletto with Noli Musica Festival.
+A favorite among Italian audiences, Mr. Huckle began his 2019 season with multiple appearances at the Teatro Carlo Felice where he sang the role of Bonzo in Madama Butterfly and Angelotti in Tosca.
+In the spring of 2020, Mr. Huckle again joined Teatro Carlo Felice where he performed Quinalt in Adriana Lecouvreur.
+During the summer of 2021, Mr. Huckle returned to the US through Central City Opera to reprise the role of Sparafucile in Rigoletto and to make a role debut as Jigger Craigin in Carousel.
+In the 2021-2022 season, Mr. Huckle will present a solo recital at Texas Tech University and sing the role of Lodovico in Verdi’s Otello with Pacific Symphony and make his debut with Boston Modern Orchestra Project as 2nd Crapshooter in The Jumping Frog (Foss/Karsavina).
 In the summer of 2022, Mr. Huckle cover Vanuzzi in Strauss’ Die schweigsame Frau with Bard SummerScape and in the fall, he will make his Salt March Opera debut as Simone in Gianni Schicchi and Usher in Trial by Jury and his debut with White Snake Projects as Apsu/General Aps in Cosmic Cowboys (Ruehr/Jacobs).
 In 2023, he will return to Teatro Carlo Felice as Samuel in Un Ballo in Maschera.